alexwlchan/alexwlchan.net/src/_images/2019/the-curb-cut-effect/2020-02-23-adjusting-the-dominant-colour-of-an-image.md

 ---
-layout: post
+layout: article
 date: 2020-02-23 20:58:34 +00:00
 title: Adjusting the dominant colour of an image
-tags:
-  - acorn
-  - python
-  - images
+topics:
-  - colour
+  - Images and videos
-  - drawing things
+  - Python
 summary: Adjusting the hue to get different colour variants of the same image.
-old_syntax_highlighting: true
 ---

 A week ago, I was at a "book dash" (a collaborative writing event) for [the Turing Way][turing], a book about reproducible data science.